siyovush-hamidov/AaveV3-UniswapV3-Leveraged-Trading/README.md

     - Flash loan approach:
         - `testFlashLoanLeverageLong`
         - `testFlashLoanLeverageShort`
-- Closing Positions verify that positions can be closed, repaying debt and withdrawing collateral:
+- Position closing tests verify that positions can be closed, repaying debt and withdrawing collateral:
     - `testIterativeLeverageLongAndClose`
     - `testIterativeLeverageShortAndClose`
     - `testFlashLoanLeverageLongAndClose`
     - `testFlashLoanLeverageShortAndClose`

 Each test outputs logs describing the position's state.
 For example, logs for `testFlashLoanLeverageLong` with an initial supply of 5 ETH = $12,585 at $2,517 per ETH (based on mainnet block `22853637`, the same block we forked with Anvil) and target leverage of 3x:
-- Total collateral value ($): 37984.
-Indicates $37,984 supplied as collateral in AAVE.
+- Total collateral value ($): 37984. **Indicates $37,984 supplied as collateral in AAVE.**
-- Total debt amount ($): 25512.
-Represents $25,512 in debt.
+- Total debt amount ($): 25512. **Represents $25,512 in debt.**
-- Position health factor (1e18): 1235748382342767286.
-Shows the health factor is approximately 1.24, indicating a safe position.
-It is maximum when the position is closed(e.g. `testFlashLoanLeverageLongAndClose`).
+- Position health factor (1e18): 1235748382342767286. **Shows the health factor is approximately 1.24, indicating a safe position.
+It is maximum when the position is closed(e.g. `testFlashLoanLeverageLongAndClose`).**
-- Current leverage ratio (1e18): 3045602733416478739.
-Reflects a leverage of approximately 3.05x.
+- Current leverage ratio (1e18): 3045602733416478739. **Reflects a leverage of approximately 3.05x.**
-- Available borrow amount ($): 5064.
-Indicates $5,064 still available to borrow, as maximum leverage was not targeted.
+- Available borrow amount ($): 5064. **Indicates $5,064 still available to borrow, as maximum leverage was not targeted.**
-- LTV (1e2): 8050.
-Represents an LTV of 80.5% for the ETH/USDC trading pair.
+- LTV (1e2): 8050. **Represents an LTV of 80.5% for the ETH/USDC trading pair.**
-- Final Wallet USDC balance ($): 10000.
-If the position is closed, balances may differ from the initial amount due to profits, losses, or fees.
+- Final Wallet USDC balance ($): 10000. **If the position is closed, balances may differ from the initial amount due to profits, losses, or fees.**
-- Final Wallet WETH balance (1e18): 5000000000000000000.
-Represents 5 ETH; similar to USDC, balances may change if the position is closed.
+- Final Wallet WETH balance (1e18): 5000000000000000000. **Represents 5 ETH; similar to USDC, balances may change if the position is closed.**

 ### 5. Run the deployment script:
 ```